gstei/asic_validation/Drivers/FTDI/README.md

 ## Instruction

 The USB to MPSSE Serial cable 3.3V -0.5m can be connected according to the following way:
+In our case
+- SPI clock to orange cable
+- SPI Chip Select to brown cable
+- SPI Master Out to yellow cable
+- SPI Master In to green cable
 ![alt text](image.png)